home-assistant/home-assistant.io/source/_integrations/mqtt.markdown

 Configuration variable names in the discovery payload may be abbreviated to conserve memory when sending a discovery message from memory constrained devices.

-It is encouraged to add additional information about the origin that supplies MQTT entities via MQTT discovery by adding the `origin` option (can be abbreviated to `o`) to the discovery payload.
-Note that these options also support abbreviations.
-Information of the origin will be logged to the core event log when an item is discovered or updated.
+It is recommended to add information about the origin of MQTT entities by including the `origin` option (abbreviated as `o`) in the discovery payload.
+For device-based discovery, this information is required.
+The origin details will be logged in the core event log when an item is discovered or updated.
 Adding origin information helps with troubleshooting and provides valuable context about the source of MQTT messages in your Home Assistant setup.

+Note: These options also support abbreviations, as shown in the table below.

 {% configuration_basic %}
 name:
   description: The name of the application that is the origin of the discovered MQTT item.
-This option is required.
+(Required)
 sw_version:
   description: Software version of the application that supplies the discovered MQTT item.
 support_url: